tideways/opentracing-php/README.md

 ### Starting an empty trace by creating a "root span"

-Its always possible to create a "root" span with no parent or casual reference:
+Its always possible to create a "root" span with no parent or causal reference:

 ```php
 <?php